yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 31. **Have a clear vision, but be flexible to change** --> visions are like direction/ heuristics before optimization.
 Optimizations require problem framing, directions, and metric functions.

+32. **The act of "figuring out" and "doing" what is right is more important than "being" the one who was right.** --> if you find a colleague who always cares about figuring out and doing, every argument will eventually lead to similar or better outcome/ conclusions as a combination of two opinions.

 ## Invariants in Life: